Taranakite: Occurrence

 The coastal occurrences, in New Zealand and Patagonia, occur at high latitudes supporting the necessity of humid conditions for the formation of taranakite.
 In the tropics, rather than taranakite, the minerals that form from guano-derived phosphatization of igneous rocks are variscite (AlPO4*2H2O), metavariscite (AlPO4*H2O), barrandite ((Al,Fe(3+))PO4*2H2O), strengite and phosphosiderite (Fe(3+)PO4*2H2O).

 Presence in soils

-Tarankaite is observed to form in the reaction zone of fertilizers.
+Taranakite is observed to form in the reaction zone of fertilizers.
 Potassium-taranakite (synonymous with taranakite) or ammonium-taranakite (where the alkali cations are replaced by ammonium) may form in acidic soils treated with potassium or ammonium-containing phosphate-fertilizers.
 The formation of taranakites, which are relatively insoluble, can act to reduce the bioavailability of phosphorus, potassium, and nitrogen if formed.
 This can both hinder plant growth in initial stages by reducing the available cations, and also aid in the long run by extending the presence of these nutrients.